 EXAMINATIONS FOR THE PhD DEGREE

 The Biomedical Engineering Graduate Group offers the Ph.D. degree under Plan C and requires two examinations:

-Examination 1 is an oral Qualifying Examination required for advancement to candidacy and must be completed before year 3.
+Examination 1 is an oral Qualifying Examination taken upon completion of the coursework and all other requirements described above, normally by the 7th quarter.
+The examination must be completed within nine quarters of matriculation to the graduate group.
+Students who do not complete the examination within the prescribed time frame will be subject to disqualification from the program unless the Graduate Advisor has granted a written extension with specified conditions.
 The purpose of the qualifying examination is to assess a student’s potential for completing dissertation research that will be of sufficient quality to merit publication in a peer-reviewed journal.
+Once students have passed the exam and advanced to candidacy, they are no longer required to take any additional course work.
 A 13-page written research plan is prepared by the student in consultation with the major professor and distributed to the committee at least two weeks prior to the examination date.
 The plan and the student’s command of the field is defended before a 5-member committee with representation both from engineering and biology/medicine.
 The oral presentation should be approximately 30 minutes, excluding questions; the total exam will last 2-3 hours in length.
 The committee will ensure that the student has both breadth and depth of knowledge of the field and provide guidance to the student regarding their research plan.
 Food and/or drinks should not be brought to the examination.
 Please see BMEGG Qualifying Examination for additional information.